alan-turing-institute/clean-air-infrastructure/README.md

 - Select `Let me select individual events` and tick `Pull requests` only

-## Adding Docker images to the private registry
-Docker images are built whenever commits are made to the GitHub repository.
-After deploying the infrastructure, you should trigger an initial build by going to https://travis-ci.com/alan-turing-institute/clean-air-infrastructure/ and clicking on the `Restart build` button.
-This will build all of the Docker images and add them to the registry.

-## Add static resources (Only run if you are setting up the infrastructure - not required if already exists)
-Terraform will now have created a number of databases.
-We need to add the datasets to the database.
+## Add static datasets
+Static datasets (like StreetCanyons or UKMap) only need to be added to the database once - after setting up the infrastructure.
+We will do this manually, using a Docker image from the Azure container registry.

-**If running on OS X, ensure that you have added `/var/folders` as a shareable directory in `Docker > Preferences... > File Sharing`.**
+**NB.
+If running on OS X, ensure that you have added `/var/folders` as a shareable directory in `Docker > Preferences... > File Sharing`.**

-NB: To run the next step ensure Travis runs a build (this will place the docker files in the azure container registry that was provisioned by terraform).
-Either push the the repo, or go to travis and rerun the last build.

-1. Run `download_static_datasets.py` to download the static datasets from Azure blob storage.

-2. When terraform created the Azure Container registry it created a local (gitignored) file: `/terraform/.secrets/static_data_docker_insert.sh`.
-From the root of the repository run the following to insert the datasets:
+Running the command

 ```
-bash static_data_local/insert_static_data.sh
+python insert_static_datasets.py
 ```

+will download the static datasets to temporary local storage and then upload them to the database.
+The process takes approximately 1hr and you must have internet connectivity throughout.

 # Miscellaneous